-Masturbation Month, a.k.a May, is in full swing and if you’ve not yet taken time to tickle your pickle, it’s high time to lock the door, pull the curtains and switch off your phone.
+If you've not yet taken time to explore self-love, it's high time to lock the door, pull the curtains and switch off your phone...

-Masturbation Month could be seen as something silly and indulgent, or maybe something only ‘sad’ people do; staying in and rubbing one out.
+Masturbation can sometimes be seen as jeuvenile, indulgent, or something that only 'sad' or single people do.

 Let's erase those thoughts right now.

-It can be tiresome to hear about the great sex ‘other people’ are having, especially if you believe you are the only one who’s not experiencing regular fireworks and squirt-fests.
-We meet many women who assume there is something ‘wrong’ with them for this exact reason.
-There really isn’t – for women, having an orgasm is often a learned thing, a bit like riding a bike.
-It’s tricky, but once you get the hang of it, it’s bloody marvellous!
+We meet many women who believe something is 'wrong' with them for this exact reason.
+There really isn't - for women, having an orgasm is often a learned thing, like riding a bike.
+It's tricky, but once you get the hang of it, it's bloody marvellous!

-Growing up, boys are expected to be sexually curious and their sexuality is celebrated.
-A dad might congratulate himself when his teenage son is caught masturbating, thinking ‘that’s my boy, he takes after me!’
+Growing up, boys are expected to be sexually curious, and their sexuality is celebrated.
+A father might congratulate himself when his teenage son is caught masturbating, thinking 'that's my boy, he takes after me!'

-If a teenage girl is found with her hands down her panties, it’s not unlikely she’ll receive a hissed “what are you doing, stop that!” followed by a shocked or disgusted look from her mother.
+If a teenage girl is found with her hands down her pants, it's not unlikely she'll receive a hissed 'what are you doing, stop that!' followed by a shocked or disgusted look from her mother.

-It can be incredibly hard to smash the shame many of us have had instilled from an early age: it’s not ‘nice’ and we ‘shouldn’t be doing that.’
+It can be incredibly hard to smash the shame many of us have had instilled from an early age: Masturbation is not 'nice' and we 'shouldn't be doing that.'

-No wonder it’s hard to relax enough to have orgasms.
+No wonder it's hard to erase the shame, and relax enough to have orgasms!

-The clit has a mind-blowing 8000 nervendings sitting atop it, and this is where things can get tricky.
+Your clitoris has a mind-blowing 10k+ nerve-endings sitting atop it, and this is where things can get tricky.
 If stimulated the wrong way, the clit gets too sensitive and pleasure runs screaming from the room.

-It’s important to keep your pelvic floor in good shape – do your clenches as often as you can: in the bus queue, during dull meetings and whilst watching telly of an evening.
+It's important to keep your pelvic floor in good shape - do your kegels as often as you can; in the bus queue, during dull meetings and whilst watching telly of an evening.

 Keeping your pelvic floor toned has a number of health benefits which we're sure you already know about, but did you know it can help you orgasm too?